I recently led a team coaching session in an industrial company where the leader's objective was to strengthen cohesion.

 - Individual coaching for executives or managers

-Please contact me.
+Contact me at.
 I'd be delighted to explore this with you.